nilay994/nilay994.github.io/index.md

 &nbsp;

-An **engineer** with Fugro's innovation team, developing underwater robots for exploring underwater terrains, providing characterization for offshore energy projects and aiding marine biodiversity research.
+An **engineer** with Fugro's innovation team, developing robots for exploring underwater terrains, aiding offshore energy and biodiversity research.

 Previously worked at zepp.solutions, writing software for hydrogen fuel-cell systems and a zero-emission future.
 Prior, worked with Lockheed Martin / TU Delft for making drones fly faster than ever.
 Also worked with Espressif Systems in Shanghai to write device drivers and firmware for their popular ESP32 chip.